 Boots on the Ground

 Boots on the Ground is a caribou monitoring program based on the traditional knowledge of the Indigenous elders and harvesters.
+Faced with challenges from the decline of the Bathurst caribou herd and a self-imposed ban on caribou hunting in 2015, the Tłı̨chǫ Government initiated Boots on the Ground (the program) to collect critical field knowledge of the Bathurst caribou herd and its habitat.
 It is a multi-year traditional knowledge monitoring program for the Bathurst caribou and monitor the conditions of Bathurst herd’s summer range by focusing on indicators: (1) caribou habitat and environment, (2) caribou, (3) predators, and (4) industrial disturbance.

 The project involves summer camps at Kokètì (Contwoyto lake).
-Reports from the first two years of observations are below.
+Reports are below.

 - Petter Jacobsen (Principal Investigator)